-Jazlyn is a first year school psychology graduate student at Indiana University.
+Jazlyn is a fourth year school psychology graduate student at Indiana University.
 She is from Louisville, KY and received her undergraduate degree from Indiana State University with a Bachelor’s of Science in Psychology and focus on political science and civic leadership.
 Her research interests involve social justice advocacy like the school to prison pipeline, mass incarceration, unconscious bias, and policies and procedures negatively impacting life trajectories of students.
 She looks forward to growing professionally under Dr. Shriberg’s leadership and acquiring the knowledge and skills needed to continue to work towards her life purpose.

 Carissa Serratos is a third-year student in the School Psychology doctoral program at Indiana University.
 She is from Hammond, Indiana and received a Bachelor of Science at Purdue University in Lafyette Indiana.
 Following graduation, she worked as a Registered Behavior Technician where she provided Applied Behavior Analysis therapy services for children diagnosed with Autism Spectrum Disorder.
 She also attended Valparaiso University, earning a graduate certificate in Trauma-Informed Care.
 Carissa’s research interest includes knowledge and training in trauma-informed care and practice among public school special education teachers.
 She ultimately wants to provide consultation services for teachers and other school staff on implementing culturally responsive trauma-informed school practices.